billster45/ScienceCritAI/README.md

 ---

 ### [Training Volume Increases Or Maintenance Based On Previous Volume: The Effects On Muscular Adaptations In Trained Males](https://billster45.github.io/ScienceCritAI/Training_Volume_Weights_summary_20241222_112516.html)
-**Why read this:** This paper is worth reading as it explores the nuanced effects of varying resistance training volumes on muscular adaptations in trained males.
-The findings reveal that maintaining a moderate training volume can lead to significant strength gains, while a 30% increase in volume may enhance strength-endurance, highlighting the importance of individualized training approaches for optimal results.
+**Why read this:** This paper is worth reading as it explores the nuanced effects of varying resistance training volumes on muscle hypertrophy and strength in trained males.
+The findings reveal that maintaining a moderate training volume can be as effective, if not superior, for maximal strength gains compared to increasing volume, providing valuable insights for optimizing training strategies in resistance-trained individuals.

 **Date:** 2024-12-22